 In September, Ayanna Pressley defeated 10-term incumbent Michael Capuano in the Democratic primary for the 7th Congressional District of Massachusetts.
 Since she will not face a Republican opponent in the midterm elections, Pressley is poised to become the first black woman to represent Massachusetts in Congress.

 The upset victory surprised many.
 When she learned that she had won her race, Pressley herself was taken aback.
-In a reaction video that has since gone viral, Pressley's eyes widen, she puts a hand on he necklace and asks "We won?"
+In a reaction video that has since gone viral, Pressley's eyes widen, she puts a hand on her necklace and asks "We won?"

 As a Boston City Councilor, Pressley established Boston's Committee on Healthy Women, Families and Communities, updated school district policies for pregnant and parenting students and developed sexual education and health curriculum that is now a permanent part of Boston Public Schools' wellness policy.
-She supports universal healthcare, common-sense gun reform and the abolition of Immigration and Customs Enforcement (ICE).
+She supports universal healthcare, gun reform and the abolition of Immigration and Customs Enforcement (ICE).

-Many have compared Pressley's victory to that of Alexandria Ocasio-Cortez, a 28-year-old political newcomer who beat leading House Democrat Joe Crowley in the Democratic primary for the 14th Congressional District of New York in June.
-Like Pressley, Ocasio-Cortez will not face a Republican challenger during the mid-terms and is thus set to become the youngest woman ever elected to Congress.
+Many have compared Pressley's victory to that of Alexandria Ocasio-Cortez, the 28-year-old political newcomer who beat leading House Democrat Joe Crowley in the Democratic primary for the 14th Congressional District of New York in June.
+Ocasio-Cortez is set to become the youngest woman ever elected to Congress.